SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - AI text generation tends to produce “the Wikipedia version of reality” - rational discourse of the educated classes of society
 - AI summaries can't do contextual details that change the embodied experience
 - Summaries are inherently biased towards certain kinds of information, rejecting and removing aspects that don’t fit the model.
+- Previously, people had to browse multiple links to compare viewpoints and gather comprehensive information, rather than one AI-generated summary.

 ### Grey paste